KatherineMossDeveloper/The-Georgia-Project/README.md

 2. Get the data from Kaggle.
    - Download [OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download) and extract it.
-   - Edit `GAsplitDataIntoTrainValidandTest.py` so that the folder_prefix variable points to the OpenCrystalData on your pc.
+   - Edit `GAsplitDataIntoTrainValidandTest.py` so that the folder_prefix variable points to the data on your pc.
    - Run `GAsplitDataIntoTrainValidandTest.py` to split the data up into training, validation, and testing.

 3. Run the training.